tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Prerequisites

 -   For developing the project: Basic knowledge of the command line and a code editor.
-You can find [a beginner-friendly guide on Tatiana Mac's blog](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii)
+You can find [a beginner-friendly guide](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii) on Tatiana Mac's blog.

 -   A basic knowledge of Figma and a free account.
 They have a pretty great [get started area](https://help.figma.com/hc/en-us/categories/360002051613-Get-started).

--   A basic knowledge of utopia: what it does, what the base font size represents.
-Here's an [all-around introduction written by the creators](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)(11 min read), [here's an intro in video form](https://www.youtube.com/watch?v=DDuGtN-GakA)(18 minutes).
-And here's [their Figma starter project](<https://www.figma.com/file/V5t7R4xCfEwmyafLC2GkDI/Utopian-project-kickstarter-(Community)?type=design&node-id=651-506&mode=design&t=grMFbdzA3bJLN3eu-0>) where they lay out the basics in a more hands-on way - and with lots of diagrams!
-I'll be giving brief refreshers but I won't be going in depth.

-alt:

--   a basic knowledge of utopia. to get started, take a peek at the things i mention in this intro section(xxx)
+-   A basic knowledge of Utopia.
+To get started, take a peek at the resources i list in this [intro section](xxx what is utopia).

--   A project with tailwind CSS set up.
+-   A project with Tailwind CSS set up.
 Can be a fresh, can be an existing one you want to give the old redesign.

 -   ❤️‍🔥❤️‍🔥❤️‍🔥